mindspore-ai/docs/tutorials/training/source_en/advanced_use/test_model_security_fuzzing.md

 The decision logic of traditional software is determined by the code logic.
 Traditional software determines whether the test is adequate based on the code line coverage rate.
 Ideally, the higher the coverage rate is, the more adequate the code test is.
 However, for deep neural network, the decision logic of the program is determined by the training data, network structure, and parameters through a black box mechanism.
 The code line coverage fails to evaluate the test adequacy.
 A more suitable test evaluation criterion needs to be selected according to the deep network features to guide the neural network to perform a more adequate test and find more corner error cases, thereby ensuring universality and robustness of a model.

 The fuzz testing module of MindArmour uses the neuron coverage rate as the test evaluation criterion.
 Neuron coverage is the range of the number of neurons observed and activated and the range of the neuron output value through a set of inputs.
-The neuron coverage is used to guide input mutation so that input can activate more neurons and neuron values can be distributed in a wider range.
+The neuron coverage is used to guide input mutation so that the input can activate more neurons and neuron values can be distributed in a wider range.
 In this way, we can explore different types of model output results and incorrect behaviors.

 The LeNet model and MNIST dataset are used as an example to describe how to use Fuzz testing.